tiiiecherle/osx_install_config/README.md

 mkdir -p ~/Desktop/restore/user
 ```

-and place all respective backup folders and files in the master directory, for example
+and make sure all respective backup folders and files are in the directories, for example

 ```ruby
 ~/Desktop/restore/master/Applications